jaihind213/druid-calculator/README.md

 This is an approximation based on my understanding of concise bitmaps and druid docs and attempts to give u a worst case scenario approximation.

-So far from the tests i have run, the numbers are not too far off, but feedback is welcome. :)
+So far from the tests i have run, the numbers are not too far off, but feedback is welcome.  :raised_hands:  :mailbox:  :smile:

-Note: Not too sure about the formula i used for metric column size determination.
+Note: Not too sure about the formula i used for metric column size determination  :confused:.